nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 1. User requests to list flashcards
 2. QuickCache shows a list of flashcards
-3. User request to edit a specific flashcard of the list
+3. User request to edits a specific flashcard of the list
-4. QuickCache edit the flashcard
+4. QuickCache edits the flashcard
 5. QuickCache updates flashcard save file (UC08)

     Use case ends.